OpenHAK/OpenHAK_Hardware/README.md

 ### WARNING: Siblees don't exist!

-Hi, here you'll find everything that you need to make yourself your very own OpenHAK**!** If, that is, you have any spare [Simblees](https://www.digikey.com/product-detail/en/rf-digital-corporation/RFD77101/1562-1034-ND/5723430) lying around.
+Hi.
+Here you'll find everything that you need to make yourself your very own OpenHAK**!** If, that is, you have any spare [Simblees](https://www.digikey.com/product-detail/en/rf-digital-corporation/RFD77101/1562-1034-ND/5723430) lying around.
 Should you do have some Simblees that are just taking up space, then you're in luck!
 Simblees are very well trained to handle reflow with a hot air gun or toaster oven many, many times.
 Trust me, they are tough buggers.
 If you *don't* have any Simblees propping open your window or shimming up your wobbly cafe table, then you're out of luck...
 Or are you....?

 ## What's going on?